szw/java_override/README.md

 Description
 -----------

 Java::Override is a JRuby module that enables overriding native Java methods with Ruby naming conventions.
 JRuby allows you to call Java methods (members of native Java classes/interfaces) with Ruby naming style.
 Therefore you can use *snake_case* and Ruby-like accessors instead of JavaBean ones.

 In JRuby JavaBean accessors are *translated* to their Ruby counterparts (e.g.
-<code>getFooBar</code> can be accessed via <code>foo\_bar</code>, <code>isFooBar</code>
-via <code>foo\_bar?</code>, or <code>setFooBar</code> via <code>foo\_bar=</code>).
-Those
-methods are added to Java classes as JRuby aliases.
+`getFooBar` can be accessed via `foo_bar`, `isFooBar` via `foo_bar?`, or `setFooBar` via `foo_bar=`).
+Those methods are added to Java classes as JRuby aliases.
 However, if we want to override a Java method we cannot define a Ruby-like method because JVM won't see it.
 JVM performs polymorphic calls on its own, native methods.
 And so we have to override native Java methods and it doesn't look much pretty in JRuby code.

 But the Java::Override module abolishes this inconvenience.
 Once included in the subclass it creates aliases to native Java methods and supports inheritance and polymorphism that way.
 Moreover, it adds proper aliases for Java interfaces included as modules.

 Examples
 --------

-Here is a good looking simple implementation of
+Here is a good looking simple implementation of `javax.swing.table.AbstractTableModel` class.
-<code>javax.swing.table.AbstractTableModel</code> class.

     require 'java/override'